-CAIR-Chicago is a not-for-profit organization registered in Illinois.
-Though it leverages the resources, expertise, and knowledgebase of CAIR (based in Washington), it functions as an independent organization that sets its own strategy and goals.
+CAIR-Chicago is a 501(c)3 not-for-profit Muslim civil rights organization registered independently in Illinois.
+CAIR is the nation’s largest Muslim civil rights and advocacy group.
+Though it leverages the resources, expertise, and knowledgebase of CAIR (based in Washington), CAIR-Chicago functions as an independent organization that sets its own strategy and goals.

 Our work at CAIR-Chicago spans four different areas.